rse-verification/saida/README.md

 and the full license in the LICENSE file.

 ACSL Contract inference for helper functions.
-Currently, working for Frama-C 23.1,not tested on v24.
+Developed for Frama-C v23.1 but also seems to work for v24.
 Please note that the plugin is experimental and no results are guaranteed.